Exercise: Nigeria Floods#

 ../../_images/en_qgis_graduated_classification_nigeria_flood_exercise.png

-1. QGIS created now five classes covering the whole range of population numbers in Borno state.
+1. QGIS created now five classes covering the entire range of population numbers in Borno state.
 Click on the Histogram Tab -> Load Values.
 Here you see the distribution of values in the dataset and the limits of the classes.
-We see that most LGAs have a population below 300.000 people.
-Try out some of the other modes of classification like natural breaks or equal intervals.
+We see that most LGAs have a population below 300 people.
+Try out some of the other modes of classification, such as natural breaks or equal intervals.

 ../../_images/en_qgis_graduated_classification_Histogram_nigeria_flood_exercise.png

-1. To visualise “Borno_admin2_pop” sowing affected LGAs and “Borno_admin2_pop_copy” sowing population data together, we need to change the symbology of “Borno_admin2_pop”.
+1. To visualise “Borno_admin2_pop” (showing affected LGAs) and “Borno_admin2_pop_copy” (showing population data) together, we need to change the symbology of “Borno_admin2_pop”.
 First, right-click on the layer “Borno_admin2_pop” in the Layer Panel -> Properties.
 A new window will open up with a vertical tab section on the left.
 Navigate to the Symbology tab.
 Currently, we use the Categorized classification.
 We want to keep that.
 However, we only want to show affected LGAs.
 Hence, we uncheck the row that corresponds to the LGAs without Affected = Yes.

 • Right-click on the layer “Borno_admin2_pop” in the Layer Panel -> Properties.
 A new window will open up with a vertical tab section on the left.
 Navigate to the Symbology tab.